We build digital highways to be a change agent in the social, professional, and economic development of our communities.

 We do this by focusing on three areas:

 - Digital ownership

-Our programs also provide tools for employment in the digital economy, aimed at key demographic sectors, such as women, children and teachers.
+Through our programs we also aim at building skills for employment in the digital economy, aimed at key demographic sectors, such as women, children, and teachers.

 Being online is an essential part in children’s and adolescents´ development, as it is key for accessing and potentiating their education as well as exercising their rights in society.
 We support the understanding of these benefits providing trainings and education on the responsible and productive use of the internet, promoting the formation of responsible digital citizens.